mjhea0/nodeup/README.md

 ## User Workflow

-1. User login/authentication via Github
+1. User login/authentication via Github - DONE
 1. Upon login, the end user is presented witha list of exercises (categorized, easily sortable)
 1. When the user clicks a specific exercise, the problem is presented
 1. When the user wants to submit an answer, s/he clicks a button, on the exercise page, which opens a new window to Github, creating a new private gist